kavia-common/weekly-insight-report-platform-22440-22608/web/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+## Supabase configuration

+Auth can run in two modes:
+- MOCK mode (default if env is not configured): local in-memory auth suitable for offline demos.
+- REAL mode (when Supabase env vars are set): uses Supabase Auth.

+To enable REAL mode:
+1) Copy .env.example to .env in the web directory.
+2) Set REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_ANON_KEY from your Supabase project.
+3) Optionally set REACT_APP_FRONTEND_URL to your site URL for email redirects (defaults to window.location.origin).

+The Supabase client is initialized in src/lib/supabaseClient.js and gracefully falls back to a mock client if env vars are missing so builds do not fail.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React